Jahans3/use-simple-state/README.md

 npm install use-simple-state --save
 ```

-Ensure you have the correct version of React installed (this step will be removed in a future release):
+Ensure you have the correct version of React installed, as well the corresponding React-Dom version (this step will be removed in a future release):
 ```
-yarn add react@16.7.0-alpha.2
+yarn add react@16.7.0-alpha.2 react-dom@16.7.0-alpha.2
-npm install react@16.7.0-alpha.2 --save
+npm install react@16.7.0-alpha.2 react-dom@16.7.0-alpha.2 --save
 ```

 ## Getting Started